lloydmeta/qu-iam/README.md

   -Dquarkus.native.additional-build-args='--emit build-report'
 ```

-Or, if you don't have GraalVM installed (`brew install --cask graalvm-jdk` will do it on Mac), you can run the native executable build in a container using:
+Or, if you don't and are targeting Linux, you can run the native executable build in a container using:

 ```shell script
 ./gradlew build \